TAbdiukov/CryptoChecker_Research/README.md

 **Warning**: Section is incomplete, further work needed

-It's been discovered that (apparently) all in-binary strings are encapsulated into 2 NULL-bytes of length 1 or more on both sides
+It's been discovered that (apparently) all in-binary strings are encapsulated into 2 NULL-bytes of length 1 or more on both sides.

 With this knowledge in mind, a simple getlist tool was created.
 Use,
 ```